 Dolby Cinema provides a better movie experience in terms of image quality.
 The screen projection is beautiful, and there’s no way to compare Dolby Vision’s projection technology with standard or digital projection.

-With up to four times higher resolution and 500 times higher contrast ratio, you’re getting the best image quality possible in a movie.
+With up to four times higher resolution and 500 times higher contrast ratio, you’re getting the best picture quality possible in a movie with Dolby Cinema.

 Image Format Comparison